 - adding an extra 30 days to all active Burners impacted by these issues

 - significantly increasing usage limits on all Burners impacted by these issues

 This may not seem like a lot, but we’re a small company and we’re doing what we can to make up for lost time and show we appreciate your business.

 A member of our team also had the idea that we might be able to do something for our business-oriented users by giving you exposure on our blog and social media accounts.
-We think this is a great idea -- if you have a company or a service that you’d like to have featured on the Burner blog, please visit this link and tell us more about your company.
+We think this is a great idea -- if you have a company or a service that you’d like to have featured on the Burner blog, please send us a note telling us a little more about your company.